ChicoState/ux-AroundU/README.md

 - **Competitive analysis identified chances to reshape the event discovery market** by addressing important customer needs:

+- **Competitive analysis identified chances to reshape the event discovery market** by addressing important customer needs:
-`Yelp:` While strong in popular cities and for restaurant reviews, it lacks coverage of events, particularly in smaller or niche communities.
+   - **Yelp:** While strong in popular cities and for restaurant reviews, it **lacks coverage of events**, particularly in smaller or niche communities.
-`TripAdvisor:` Good for planning major trips and visiting tourist hotspots, but weak in highlighting smaller, localized events and activities.
+   - **TripAdvisor:** Good for planning major trips and visiting tourist hotspots, but **weak in highlighting smaller, localized events and activities**.
-`Meetup:` Effective for organizing and joining events, but has limited variety and options in smaller towns, leaving opportunities for more local, community-driven experiences.
+   - **Meetup:** Effective for organizing and joining events, but has **limited variety and options in smaller towns**, leaving opportunities for more local, community-driven experiences.

 Heuristic evaluation identified strengths in TripAdvisor’s platform but also revealed areas for improvement: